 Who can join TeMPEST?

 TeMPEST is open to high-school freshman and sophomores.
 We may be able to accept a few juniors.
 Upon acceptance, students are encouraged to re-apply and be part of the program for all 4 years of high school.
-Enrollment for 2016-17 is now closed.
+We are currently accepting applications for the 2017/2018 school year.

 When does TeMPEST meet?